Skip to main content

 What we're doing to improve accessibility

 Accessibility improvements are carried out on a daily basis.
-We plan to identify and fix issues according to the timescales described.
+We plan to identify and fix issues within four weeks.
 The majority of issues that can crop up are fixed as they are discovered.
-Any issues requiring investigation or known longer term fix will be recorded in the 'Non-accessible content' section above and the timescales indicated.
+Any issues requiring investigation, or scheduling with our website developers will be recorded in the 'Non-accessible content' section above and the timescales for resolving them indicated.

 Preparation of this accessibility statement

-This policy explains how accessible the documents on the council website are.
+This policy explains how accessible the documents on www.peterborough.gov.uk are.
 It covers PDFs, spreadsheets, presentations and other types of document.

 Using our documents